-The problematic thing about an international public health emergency that forces the closure of schools, restaurants, and social events, aside from the fact that I've been rotting away at home and can't even find solace in the slim chance that I might be able to go to Glastonbury over the summer since both Glastonbury and London and my study abroad program are likely cancelled, is the fact that I can't even listen to music in peace anymore.
+The problematic thing about an international public health emergency that forces the closure of schools, restaurants, and social events, aside from the fact that I've been rotting away at home and can't even find solace in the slim chance that I might be able to go to Glastonbury over the summer since both Glastonbury and London and my study abroad program are likely cancelled, is the fact that I can't listen to music in peace anymore.
 I've always found it interesting, the way we are conditioned to associate certain memories with music and how they evoke the same emotional and conscious response every time, but never have I found it so infuriating.
 So many songs in my Spotify library have such distinct moments written across them that it becomes impossible to listen to practically anything without wondering, with the utmost confusion, where did my freshman year go?

 Lover dropped while I was digging holes to defecate in and hating my life in the Appalachian wilderness, so I did not get to hear the album first hand.
-But I did the moment I stepped foot on civilization and got my lovely T-Mobile 4G LTE network back (with the headphones that were not supposed to be on the trip but I sneaked them in anyway), and on the bus from New Hampshire to Connecticut I listened to it and fell asleep.
+But I did the moment I stepped foot on civilization and got my lovely T-Mobile 4G LTE network back (with the headphones that were not supposed to be on the trip but I sneaked them in anyway), and on the bus from New Hampshire to Connecticut I listened to it and fell into a sweet, sweet slumber.
 The standout from the album, and what absolutely should have been the lead single, was Cruel Summer, a song that combines everything I loved from the New Romantics - Getaway Car trajectory.
 Now, it reminds me of Camp Yale So.
 Damn.
 Much.
 When I listen to it I can hear my own yearning in those early college days, the hope for some exquisite chance encounter to befall upon me, the days in New Haven when it was warm enough for shorts — I can feel the breeze blowing by my legs.
 It makes me think of lying in the Silliman courtyard, walking down Wall Street for another info session, going to Starbucks to get a venti water and keeping the cup for the whole month because it had a straw, sitting in the common room of people whose world views you weren't sure aligned with yours and yet, at that moment, you were just happy to be there.
-Cruel Summer is strangeness and inclusion, excitement and fear, hope and the aftermath when bubbles of hope are popped one by one.
+Cruel Summer is strangeness and inclusion, excitement and fear, hope and the aftermath when its bubbles are popped one by one.

 Though written about wanting someone back, California is when sadness seeps through the semi-permeable membrane you've built to guard yourself.
 "You're scared to win, scared to lose.
 I've heard the war was over if you really choose" reminds me of the light drizzles that occupied New Haven's winter, and walking down Hillhouse in midst of the rain without an umbrella.
 The moments when nostalgia rushes to my head and says: California, In-N-Out, Sprouts, Brown Cow, Sharetea, they melted with academic burdens that seem like nothing in retrospect, but were suffocating at the time, in Lana's slow murmuring.